Skip to content

 #What is NFL Sunday Ticket and where can I get it?

-NFL Sunday Ticket lets you watch out-of-market NFL games that aren’t broadcast in your area.
-YouTube TV is the exclusive streaming home for NFL Sunday Ticket.
-You can add it to your YouTube TV base plan or purchase it as a standalone subscription through YouTube Primetime Channels.
+NFL Sunday Ticket streams out-of-market NFL games.
+YouTube TV is its exclusive streaming home.
+Add it to your base plan or buy it standalone through YouTube Primetime Channels.